UofUEpiBio/PHS-7045-egga/README.md

     > analysis processes with the aim of reducing reporting variability.
     > …The initial scope of the lexicon was set by the taskforce and
     > defined such …

-4.  **Pathways to cultural adaptation: the coevolution of cumulative culture and social networks.**

-    Smolla M, Akçay E.

-    Evol Hum Sci.
-2023 Aug 25;5:e26. doi: 10.1017/ehs.2023.21.
-    eCollection 2023.

-5.  **MUSE-RASA captures human dimension in climate-energy-economic models via global geoAI-ML agent datasets.**

-    Moya D, Copara D, Olivo A, Castro C, Giarola S, Hawkes A.

-    Sci Data.
-2023 Oct 12;10(1):693. doi: 10.1038/s41597-023-02529-w.

-    > This article provides a combined geospatial artificial
-    > intelligence-machine learning, geoAI-ML, agent-based, data-driven,
-    > technology-rich, bottom-up approach and datasets for capturing the
-    > human dimension in climate-energy-economy models. …This approach
-    > def …

-6.  **Characterizing the Crosstalk Between Programmed Cell Death Pathways in Cytokine Storm With an Agent-Based Model.**

-    Feuerwerker S, Cockrell RC, An G.

-    Surg Infect (Larchmt).
-2023 Oct 12. doi: 10.1089/sur.2023.115.
-    Online ahead of print.

-    > Materials and Methods: Literature regarding apoptosis, pyroptosis,
-    > and necroptosis was reviewed and transposed into an agent-based
-    > model, the programmed cell death agent-based model (PCDABM).
-    > …Computational experiments were also perform …

-7.  **Suppressive might of a few: T follicular regulatory cells impede auto-reactivity despite being outnumbered in the germinal centres.**

-    Schips M, Mitra T, Bandyopadhyay A, Meyer-Hermann M.

-    Front Immunol.
-2023 Sep 25;14:1253704. doi:
-    10.3389/fimmu.2023.1253704. eCollection 2023.

-    > In contrast, when Tfrs regulate differentiation of selected
-    > centrocytes by promoting recycling to the dark zone phenotype of
-    > self-reactive GC resident pre-plasma cells (GCPCs), higher Tfr
-    > numbers were required to impede the circulation of self-reactive
-    > ASCs (s-ASCs).
-On th …

-8.  **Impact of vaccination and non-pharmacological interventions on
-    COVID-19: a review of simulation modeling studies in Asia.**

-    Thakkar K, Spinardi JR, Yang J, Kyaw MH, Ozbilgili E, Mendoza CF, Oh HML.

-    Front Public Health.
-2023 Sep 25;11:1252719. doi:
-    10.3389/fpubh.2023.1252719. eCollection 2023.

-    > Extracted data included model type (mechanistic
-    > compartmental/agent-based, statistical, both), intervention type
-    > (pharmacological, non-pharmacological), and procedures for
-    > parameterizing age. …China, Japan, and South Korea accounted for
-    > approximately half o …

-9.  **Toward Understanding of the Social Hysteresis: Insights From Agent-Based Modeling.**

-    Sznajd-Weron K, Je Drzejewski A, Kamińska B.

-    Perspect Psychol Sci.
-2023 Oct 9:17456916231195361. doi:
-    10.1177/17456916231195361.
-Online ahead of print.

-    > The aim of this article is to show the insights that can be gained
-    > from using agent-based models (ABMs) to study hysteresis.
-To build
-    > up an intuition about hysteresis, we start with an illustrative
-    > example from physics that demonstrates how hysteresis manifes …

-10. **Agent-based modeling of urban exposome interventions: prospects, model architectures, and methodological challenges.**

-    Sonnenschein T, Scheider S, de Wit GA, Tonne CC, Vermeulen R.

-    Exposome.
-2022 Oct 10;2(1):osac009. doi: 10.1093/exposome/osac009.

-    > This article discusses model architectures and methodological
-    > challenges for successfully modeling UEIs using spatial ABM.
-    > …Major challenges for a successful application of ABM to UEI
-    > assessment are (1) the design of realistic behavioral models that
-    > can cap …

 ## Code of Conduct